 In the late 1980s, the dramatic rise in the cost of disposing hazardous waste due to a tightening of environmental regulations in industrialized countries led to the undesirable practice of shipping waste from developed to developing countries especially in Eastern Europe.
 This led to the development of the Basel Convention.
-While the Convention was developed to address a broad range of hazardous waste materials, its provisions have also been applied to the disposal of radiological waste materials and served as the basis for development of other Conventions dealing with WMD-related materials.
+While the Convention was developed to address a broad range of hazardous waste materials, its provisions have also been applied to the disposal of radiological waste materials and served as the basis for development of the Rotterdam and Stockholm Conventions, which deal with transportation of hazardous chemicals.